grigordanut/Ruby-on-Rails-Project/README.md

-# Product E-commerce Ruby on Rails App
+# Product News Ruby on Rails App

-This is Product Ruby on Rails Project
+This is the Dublin Latest News Ruby on Rails Project

 This README would normally document whatever steps are necessary to get the application up and running.